 Get the Facts

-Trigeminal neuralgia is usually caused by an intracranial artery or, a venous loop that compresses the Trigeminal nerve at its root entry zone into the brain stem.
+Trigeminal neuralgia is a painful nerve condition, usually caused by an intracranial artery or a venous loop that compresses the Trigeminal nerve at its root entry zone into the brain stem.

-The mechanism is suggested to be a nerve compression which causes local demyelination, which may result in ectopic impulse generation and/or disinhibition of central pain pathways involving the spinal trigeminal nucleus.
+The mechanism of trigeminal neuralgia pain is suggested to be a nerve compression which causes local demyelination, which may result in ectopic impulse generation and/or disinhibition of central pain pathways involving the spinal trigeminal nucleus.